confluentinc/event-streaming-patterns/docs/event/event-standardizer.md

 ```

 ## Considerations
 * When possible, diverging data formats should be normalized "at the source".
 This data governance is often called "Schema on Write", and may be implemented with the [Schema Validator](../event-source/schema-validator.md) pattern.
-Enforcing schema validation prior to writing an [Event](../event/event.md) to the [Event Stream](../event-stream/event-stream.md), allows consuming applications to delegate their data format validation logic to the schema validation layer.
+Enforcing schema validation prior to writing an event to the [Event Stream](../event-stream/event-stream.md), allows consuming applications to delegate their data format validation logic to the schema validation layer.
 * Error handling should be considered in the design of the standardizer.
 Categories of errors may include serialization failures, unexpected or missing values, and unknown types (as in the example above).
 [Dead Letter Stream](../event-processing/dead-letter-stream.md) is one pattern commonly used to handle exceptional events in your [Event Processing Application](../event-processing/event-processing-application.md).